Why study speech, language, and hearing?

 Because communication is central to human behavior, and the treatment of communication disorders requires specialized knowledge and skills.

 We extend a hearty Kansas Jayhawk welcome from the Department of Speech-Language-Hearing: Sciences & Disorders at the University of Kansas.
-Together with our sister department, Hearing & Speech (Dr. John Ferraro, Chairperson) at the University of Kansas Medical Center, the Intercampus Program in Communicative Disorders represents one of the country’s premier research and training programs in Speech-Language-Hearing Sciences consistently ranked as a top program by U.S. News and World Report.
+Together with our sister department, Hearing & Speech (Dr. Tiffany Johnson, Chairperson) at the University of Kansas Medical Center, the Intercampus Program in Communicative Disorders represents one of the country’s premier research and training programs in Speech-Language-Hearing Sciences consistently ranked as a top program by U.S. News and World Report.

 Beginning with the undergraduate experience, you'll find stimulating coursework, clinical observation and a variety of hands-on laboratory projects.
 Individuals with bachelor degrees may work as an assistant to licensed professionals in settings such as schools and clinics.
 Further, the SPLH undergraduate degree can prepare you for careers in a range of fields related to communication disorders including neuroscience, medicine and related health professions, education and assistive technology.